alexiscrack3/bash-cheat-sheet/README.md

 ### Changing Permissions

 Change permissions of file to ugo - u is the user's permissions, g is the group's permissions, and o is everyone else's permissions.
-The values of u, g, and o can be any number between 0 and 7.
+The values of u, g, and o can be any number between 0 and 7. @ signifies that the file was downloaded from the internet, etc.

 * 7 — full permissions
 * 6 — read and write only